When to Use Outside IT Experts?

 When using outside IT makes the most sense

+Downtime is no longer an option.
+End-users expect flawless results in the always-on world of digital business.
+There is an expectation for technological perfection in every aspect of our lives — raising the bar from the perspective of both customers and employees.
 Website design, SEO, social media engagement and online marketing have all become full-time jobs.
 Cybersecurity, disaster recovery and network maintenance are all business critical processes that stray beyond the natural expertise of most organisations.
 This has been made all the more complicated by BYOD policies and location-flexible working conditions demanded by the modern workforce.

 The Outside IT Expert has arisen as an answer to this problem.
 Although they remain a minority within IT budgets, their use is growing.
 According to a study by Computer Economics, contracting grew as a percentage of the total average IT budget by nearly 20% between 2015 and 2017 — now sitting at 11.9%.
 Large businesses have experienced the highest growth.
 But, the expansion was seen across all sectors and sizes.
+This article is a look at the particularities of IT that are driving this change, and when it makes the most sense to bring in experts to augment your in-house capabilities.

 Outside IT Experts